 The IGIC tax is declarable/payable using Tax Form: Modelo 032

 The Canarian Government has an official vehicle valuation web page where you can check the official value for your vehicle:

-You also have to pay a Registration Tax for the vehicle, which is based upon its CO2 output.
+For brand new vehicles being imported, instead of transfer tax, you have to pay a Registration Tax for the vehicle, which is based upon its CO2 output – and is calculated on the vehicle invoice purchase price.
 Vehicles that produce up to 120g per kilometre are exempt.
 The bands are as follows:

 From 0 to 120 grs./km .: exempt.

 From 160 to 199 grs./km .: 8.75%

 From 200 grs./km .: 12.75%